JuanSuarezZ/hospital-dating-system/README.md

 # hospital-dating-system

-A proyect developed in native android, SQL and a Flask Server for a hostpital dating system
+A proyect developed in native android, PostgresSQL and a Flask Server for a hostpital dating system

 Screenshots:<br>
 <table>